naveedus/aimailsupport/README.md

 - storage: Enables add-on to store and retrieve data, and listen for changes to stored items.
   Used to store user settings, see https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage.

-## Translation
+## Localization

-The add-on uses a very small set of messages that require translation, so if you want to extend the localization, it's really simple, here's what you need to do:
+The add-on uses a very small set of messages that require localization, so if you want to extend the translation, it's really simple, here's what you need to do:

 1. Copy the file `src/locales/en-messages.json` to `src/locales/%ISO CODE%-messages.json` where `%ISO CODE%` is your [ISO-639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code;
 2. Translate your `src/locales/%ISO CODE%-messages.json`, specifically the message `fields`, and remove the `descriptions` used to provide additional context;